Updated June 17, 2023

 Introduction to Python Parser

-In this article, parsing is defined as the processing of a piece of python program and converting these codes into machine language.
-In general, we can say parse is a command for dividing the given program code into a small piece of code for analyzing the correct syntax.
-In Python, there is a built-in module called parse which provides an interface between the Python internal parser and compiler, where this module allows the python program to edit the small fragments of code and create the executable program from this edited parse tree of python code.
-In Python, there is another module known as argparse to parse command-line options.
+In this article, parsing is defined as the processing of a piece of Python program and converting these codes into machine language.
+In general, we can say parse is a command for dividing the given program code into a small pieces of code for analyzing the correct syntax.
+In Python, a built-in module called parse provides an interface between the internal parser and compiler; this module allows the Python program to edit the small fragments of code and create the executable program from this edited parse tree of Python code.

 Working of Python Parse

-In this article, Python parser is mainly used for converting data in the required format, this conversion process is known as parsing.
-As in many different applications data obtained can have different data formats and these formats might not be suitable to the particular application and here comes the use of parser that means parsing is necessary for such situations.
-Therefore, parsing is generally defined as the conversion of data with one format to some other format is known as parsing.
-In parser consists of two parts lexer and a parser and in some cases only parsers are used.
+In this article, the Python parser is mainly used for converting data in the required format, known as parsing.
+As in many different applications, data obtained can have different data formats, which might not be suitable for the particular application.
+Here comes the use of a parser which means parsing is necessary for such situations.
+In parser consists of two parts lexer and a parser; in some cases, only parsers are used.

-Python parsing is done using various ways such as the use of parser module, parsing using regular expressions, parsing using some string methods such as split() and strip(), parsing using pandas such as reading CSV file to text by using read.csv, etc. There is also a concept of argument parsing which means in Python, we have a module named argparse which is used for parsing data with one or more arguments from the terminal or command-line.
-There are other different modules when working with argument parsings such as getopt, sys, and argparse modules.
-Now let us below the demonstration for Python parser.
-In Python, the parser can also be created using few tools such as parser generators and there is a library known as parser combinators that are used for creating parsers.
+There is also a concept of argument parsing, which means in Python; we have a module named argparse which is used for parsing data with one or more arguments from the terminal or command line.
+There are other different modules when working with argument parsings, such as getopt, sys, and argparse modules.
+Now let us below the demonstration for the Python parser.

 Examples of Python Parser